 The following groups of individuals may require a genetic consultation:

-For adults with cancer suspected to be due to a genetic cause, please visit the adult cancer hereditary clinic.
+For adults with cancer suspected to be due to a genetic cause, please visit the adult hereditary cancer clinic.

 The individual suspected of having a genetic disorder should come for the appointment.
 This allows the specialist to assess his/her condition and discuss the appropriate follow up.